 Ordered by how often they show up in real rejection emails.

-1. Privacy nutrition label says “Data Not Collected” but SDKs collect
+1. App Privacy label says “Data Not Collected” but SDKs collect

-You shipped Firebase Analytics, Sentry, Adjust, Branch, or Facebook SDK.
-Each of those is “data collected for analytics” or “linked to user” per Apple’s taxonomy, but you ticked the “we do not collect any data” shortcut in App Store Connect because your own code does not touch user data.
+You shipped Firebase Analytics, Sentry, Adjust, Branch, or the Facebook SDK.
+Each of those is “data collected for analytics” or “Linked to You” per Apple’s taxonomy, but you ticked the “we do not collect any data” shortcut in App Store Connect because your own code does not touch user data.
+Apple treats a third party’s collection as your app’s collection.

-How to spot it: Open App Store Connect → App Privacy.
+How to spot it: Open App Store Connect, your app, then App Privacy.
 If the answer to “Do you or your third-party partners collect data from this app?” is No while your Podfile or SPM manifest lists analytics, crash reporting, or attribution SDKs, the label is wrong.

 2. Privacy policy URL returns 404, redirects, or is non-public